minghuig/bear-facial-id-app/docs/PROGRESS.md

 # Only Bears progress

+> Historical progress snapshot from September 13, 2026, not a current task list.
+The invite-only two-organization app, local real-CPU development, body-to-head pipeline, six-year model, comparison, and deletion were integrated later.
+Use the [README](../README.md) for current capabilities and the [roadmap](../ROADMAP.md) for next work.

-Next milestone: [invite-only MVP](MVP_PLAN.md) for one shared organization and 3–5 Google users.
-Broad regression, recovery and reliability acceptance (including remaining BEAR-5/6 work) are deferred to the reliability milestone by the owner.
-The MVP retains narrow feature/access checks.
+At this snapshot, the next milestone was the [invite-only MVP](MVP_PLAN.md) for one shared organization and 3–5 Google users.
+Broad regression, recovery and reliability acceptance (including remaining BEAR-5/6 work) were deferred by the owner.
 Planning and independent review: BEAR-18.

 Updated September 13, 2026 (Pacific).
 Scope: [tracer bullet](../TRACER_BULLET_PLAN.md).